 Violence against women is the most common form of human rights violation in India.
 It is such a deeply ingrained, socially accepted “right” for men to beat their wives, that women are trapped in a life of violence.
 Shame, stigma, and a lack of support from the police and the legal system prevent many women from reporting domestic violence and seeking help.

-The Asian Circle is working together with Oxfam in the tribal Adivasi communities in North East India to challenge the social acceptance of sexual and domestic violence against women.
+The Asian Circle is working with Oxfam in rural Adivasi communities in Chhattisgarh and Odisha to challenge the social acceptance of sexual and domestic violence against women.

 There’s a long road ahead but together we are already changing lives.